priyasubburaj05/NASA-space-apps-challenge-/README.md

 # priyasubburaj05.github.io
- An interactive website that unlocks the secrets of the sun
+ An interactive website unlocking the secrets of the SUN